Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 PRIVATE SECTOR CAPITAL:

-The Ontario Power Authority (OPA) seeks to purchase kWh rather than fixed assets from private sector distributed generation.
-Consequently the generation facilities must be funded by the private sector without government guarantees.
-Absent government guarantees the blended cost of capital increases from approximately 7% / annum to approximately 20% / annum.
-Few who have not been personally involved in funding power system construction, operation and maintenance fully appreciate this issue.
-A consequence of abandoning government financing guarantees is to approximately double the cost per kWh of electricity from new generators.
-Presently major new generation construction in Ontario is stalled on this issue.
-The existing executives of the OPA have insufficient appreciation of the full cost of capital in the private sector.
+The IESO seeks to purchase kW capacity or kWh rather than fixed assets from private sector distributed generation.
+Consequently the generation facilities must be funded by the private sector without government guarantees except with respect to the power purchase price.
+Absent government guarantees the blended cost of construction financing can increase from approximately 7% / annum to approximately 20% / annum.
+Few who have not been directly involved in funding power system construction, operation and maintenance fully appreciate this issue.
+A consequence of abandoning government financing guarantees is to approximately double the cost per kWh of electricity from new generation.